keboola/connection-docs/overview/tutorial/load/googledrive.md

 {: .image-popup}
 ![Google Drive Select Documents](/overview/tutorial/load/extractor-google-drive-select.png)

-Find the spreadsheet named *usergoal* (or whatever you named it)
+Find the spreadsheet named *level* (or whatever you named it)

 {: .image-popup}
 ![Google Drive Selected Document](/overview/tutorial/load/extractor-google-drive-selected.png)

 Once the spreadsheet documents are selected, you need to select individual spreadsheets.
-Our document 'usergoal' contains only a single sheet 'usergoal', so select that one.
+Our document 'level' contains only a single sheet 'level', so select that one.

 {: .image-popup}
 ![Google Drive Selected Documents](/overview/tutorial/load/extractor-google-drive-select-sheets.png)

 Save the configuration and you should obtain a result like the one below.
 You can then *Run Extraction*.
-This will create an asynchronous job which will extract the selected sheet from the Google Drive document and then it will load it into the Storage.
+This will create a background job which will extract the selected sheet from the Google Drive document and then it will load it into the Storage.

 {: .image-popup}
 ![Google Drive Results](/overview/tutorial/load/extractor-google-drive-result.png)

-The Extractor automatically creates the output bucket and table - here it is `in.c-ex-google-drive-socialmediafollowers.0-usergoal`.
+The Extractor automatically creates the output bucket and table - here it is `in.c-ex-google-drive-userlevels.0-level`.
 You can check the contents of the table by clicking on its name (after the job has been finished).

 {: .image-popup}